-The French Decree on Gender Workplace Equality (the fifth such agreement since 2005) was signed unanimously by trade unions on 19 December 2019 for a three-year period.
+The French Decree on Gender Workplace Equality (the fifth such agreement since 2005) was signed unanimously by trade unions on 19 December 2019 for a three year period.
 This agreement solidified the commitments made on this subject over the past several years and identified new actions and commitments to advance workplace equality, particularly by eliminating the disparities in women's and men's wages, including neutralising the impact of maternity leave on both fixed and variable compensation.
 Through this agreement, Societe Generale is reinforcing its compensation goals and actions:

-- a three-year budget of €7m to eliminate the wage gap (vs. €5.1m for the previous three years), including €3m for 2019.
-The 2019 wage agreement marks a strong commitment to reducing wage gaps by allocating a budget of €7m (excluding charges) between 2019 and 2021 (vs. €5.1m over the previous three years), including €3m (excluding charges) for 2019.
-This budget was used to adjust the compensation of 1,277 women in 2019, for an average increase of 5.1%; - special budgets for fixed compensation have been allocated in recent years to reduce the gender wage gap in the company.
-Over the 2016-2018 period, a budget of €5.1m, excluding charges, was used to adjust the compensation of 2,496 women.
-In 2018, the fixed compensation of 819 women was adjusted under this system, for an average of more than €2,000;

-the salary review on returning from maternity or adoption leave or childcare leave must be at least equal to the average adjustments made for employees in the same category.
+- a three-year budget of €7m to eliminate the wage gap through the 2019 wage agreement (vs. €5.1m for the previous three years), including €2m for 2021.
+Management has confirmed that these commitments will be maintained, with €3m allocated for 2022; - in 2021, the budget was used to adjust the fixed compensation of 864 women, for an average increase of more than €2,314, or 4.9%; - the salary review on returning from maternity or adoption leave or childcare leave must be at least equal to the average adjustments made for employees in the same category.
 Quite often, this amount is exceeded due to application of the minimum raise.

 Fixed salaries are adjusted for all women returning from maternity or adoption leave.

+Since 2020, the Group has offered those eligible for paternity or childwelcoming leave their full salary for the duration of the leave (11 days or 18 days for multiple births).

-In 2018, the company ensured that those on paternity and child-welcoming leave were paid the same salary, starting on their first day back.
-The proportion of fathers or second parents who could claim paternity and child-welcoming leave, who had taken at least one day past the legal three-day leave period, is increasing - from 76.8% in 2016 to 78.6% in 2018.
-The proportion of those who had taken the full paternity and childwelcoming leave (11 or 18 days) also rose over the same period, from 66.1% to 68.5%.
-In 2019, salary maintenance was applied to the first three days of that leave.
-Starting in 2020, Societe Generale is ensuring that employees who can claim such leave receive the same salary throughout that leave period (11 days, or an additional 18 days for multiple births).
+The proportion of fathers or second parents who could claim paternity and child-welcoming leave, who had taken at least one day past the legal three-day leave period, is increasing - from 78.6% in 2018 to 91.02% in 2021.
+The proportion of those who took the full paternity and childwelcoming leave (11 or 18 days) was 63.9% in 2021.